-November 22nd: readmitted to hospital with ventriculits (inflammation in my brain due to undetermined infection).
+November 22nd: readmitted to hospital with ventriculitis (inflammation in my brain due to undetermined infection).

-December 13th: VP Shunt placement surgery to treat pseudo tumor (also know as idiopathic interstitial hypertension, hydrocephalus, and layman terms: excess spinal fluid).
+December 13th: VP Shunt placement surgery to treat pseudo tumor (also known as idiopathic interstitial hypertension, hydrocephalus, and layman terms: excess spinal fluid).

 The MVD surgery was indeed successful for the glossopharyngeal neuralgia and somewhat effective for the trigeminal neuralgia.
 Spinal leak occurred and once revision surgery was done, more relief was found.